haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/before/before-setup-env-install.md

 ### Get Magento Admin environment variables {#variables}
 You will need the Admin environment variable values for the installation command line.

-1. Log in to your local development system, or switch to, the [Magento file system owner]({{ page.baseurl }}/cloud/before/before-workspace-file-sys-owner.html).
+1. Log in to your local development system, or switch to, the [Magento文件系统所有者]({{ page.baseurl }}/cloud/before/before-workspace-file-sys-owner.html).
-2. Change to a directory to which the Magento file system owner has write access.
+2. Change to a directory to which the Magento文件系统所有者 has write access.
 3. Enter the following command in a terminal to log in to your project:

 		magento-cloud login
-4. Before you begin, list the environment variables.
+4. 开始之前, list the environment variables.

 		magento-cloud variable:get -e <environment ID>